 - The gas and/or electric companies mail you your rebate.

 Our master bedroom is a little bit colder than other parts of the house.
 We used to live in Arizona where our electricity bills were very high due to air conditioning.
 As northern California has a more moderate climate, our energy bills are a fraction of the Arizona cost.
 So our goals are to spend a modest amount of money to try to do the right thing for the environment rather than to save loads of money.

 Using the web, I was able to download or create CSV files for our Alameda Power and PG&E bills.
 Recurve was able to use this data as a baseline to estimate how much money we could save with various improvements.

 In addition to measuring room dimensions and other physical characteristics, Recurve conducted a fan test at our service entry door to measure how much air was leaking from our house.

 Although windows account for a substantial amount of the loss, replacing them cannot be accomplished at a modest price.
 Knowing our goals, Recurve did not recommend new windows.

 - Get a Building Permit.

 - Safely remove, dispose of, and replace sections of duct that have asbestos tape.
-Seal all duct connections with water based, low VOC mastic.
-Install air flow dampers on all duct runs in attic to meet design air flow specifications and to guide more air to the master bedroom.
+Seal all duct connections with water-based, low VOC mastic.
+Install air flow dampers on all duct runs in the attic to meet design airflow specifications and to guide more air to the master bedroom.